evodify/evodify.github.io/_posts/2016-09-22-gatk-in-non-model-organism.md

 <h3>Convert SAM to BAM</h3>

-<p>The step above produces an aliment in a SAM format.
+<p>The step above produces an alignment in a SAM format.
 SAM files are tab-delimited text files that are usually very large in size.
 To save space and make it easy for software to hand large aliments, SAM is usually converted to a binary format BAM. <a href="https://broadinstitute.github.io/picard/" target="_blank">Picard Tools</a> is a recommended software for the conversion as it also allows simultaneous sorting of aligned reads in a file:</p>

 ```bash
 java -Xmx8g -jar picard.jar SortSam \